Azure/azure-cosmos-db-query-editor/README.md

 3. Use the final published package from npmjs:
   * In `testapp/package.json`, use: `"@azure/cosmos-query-editor-react": "1.0.0-beta.2"`

+Or you can use the component directly:
+In `testapp/src/index.tsx`, replace:

+`import { QueryEditor, QueryEditorProps, QueryInfinitePagingInfo, UserQuery } from '@azure/cosmos-query-editor-react';`

+by

+`import { QueryEditor, QueryEditorProps, QueryInfinitePagingInfo, UserQuery } from '../../src/QueryEditor';`

 To debug:
 1. Build the library:
   * `cd <path to cosmos-query-editor-react>`
   * `npm run build` (this will create a `dist/` folder)
 2. Run the `testapp`:
   * `cd <path to cosmos-query-editor-react>/testapp`
+  * `npm i`
   * `npm start` (the browser automatically opens to the `localhost` url)

 ## Trademarks